 I’ve divided our list into categories, and while some of the games are specifically better for older kids or teens, and some of the toys are better for younger kids, most of the items here really span a wide variety of ages.
 That’s intentional – one of the best parts of unschooling is having interests that grow with your child, not things they outgrow each year!

 All of these items are things we either currently own/subscribe to, or that we had in the past, and that we recommend as gifts for other unschoolers in your life!
-If you are a family member who saw this post and hoped I was telling you what Sarah actually wants, you can see her non-book wishlist and her book wishlist, and our family game wishlist as well.
+If you are a family member who saw this post and hoped I was telling you what Ashar actually wants, you can see her non-book wishlist and her book wishlist, and our family game wishlist as well.

 Unschooling Gift Ideas: Games